Turmoils in the Panamas, dear readers. Carnival. Scandal. Naked women!

 "A juicio del director de la Asociación de Profesores de Panamá (Asoprof) Diógenes Sánchez esta es una muestra, "lamentablemente" de una cultura que se está desarrollando la cual promueve antivalores que van en decadencia."

 Yeah, well, screw you too, Mr. Sánchez.
-It's bad enough already that education in Panama is headed by a minister who is a member of Opus Dei who seeks to inject wacky conservative values into the school system and refuses to allow proper sex education.
+It's bad enough already that education in Panama is headed by a minister who is a member of Opus Dei and who seeks to inject wacky conservative values into the school system and refuses to allow proper sex education.
 We don't need more of your crap.

 In fact, we thought the whole pole dancing affair was absolutely great and we see a bright future for one of the girls, Jazmin Monteza, who on her own has shown more courage - I'm trying to avoid the expression "showing balls" here - than any of the political class and its lackeys over the past five years.